 Make it clear when you need employees to be available – for example for a regular team catchup.
 If your people are hybrid working, it makes sense to keep these meetings online so everyone has the same experience wherever they are.

 You could ask everyone to attend meetings via their own laptop, even when they’re in the office.
 This might sound strange, but it can help with team dynamics.
 If people in the office gather in the same space for a call, remote workers could feel less heard.

-Also, if your team are used to working together in the office and still can’t all get together, they will be missing out on the little day-to-day interactions previously taken for granted.
+Also, in terms of hybrid work best practices, if your team are used to working together in the office and still can’t all get together, they will be missing out on the little day-to-day interactions previously taken for granted.
 Consider having a social channel on your work or instant messenger platform, or a WhatsApp group, where people can check up on each other, share personal updates and ask each other the quick questions they would normally direct to each other in the office.

 Managers will need to ensure relationships are nurtured equally across workplace and remote employees.
 Communication is key here, to facilitate collaboration between both groups, assess what support is required, and most importantly, check in on how they are doing – personally and professionally.

 For more tips on managing a hybrid workforce download our guide or consider our HR Toolkit.
 This toolkit offers vital information for employers whose people will be working on a hybrid model temporarily or permanently and includes 1 hour of support with a consultant.

 If you have any questions, please get in touch with us at [email protected].